vortexntnu/software-learning-period/README.md

 ### Task 2: Create a package containing a publisher (C++ or Python)
 By the end of task 2 you will be able to make catkin packages, be familiar with what a branch is and the commands: git add, git commit and git push.

-For this task you will need visual studio code on you linux computer.
-Download link can be found here: https://code.visualstudio.com/download

 You can either look around in the training repo or head over to ROS-tutorials http://wiki.ros.org/ROS/Tutorials if you need inspiration on how to write a publisher in either C++ or Python.
 In order to validate that your package works you can try to listen to the node you made.
 A nice tip is to use the code for a publisher in the ros wiki, and use that to see if you can get the node to run.